A Brief website imagery guideline to Optimize Images for Website and eCommerce by using optimal file size for web images and implementing SEO.

 Before we look at how to optimize your images, let us quickly look at why it is important for you to have quality images on your website.

-Why is High-Quality Images Important for Your Website?
+Why are High-Quality Images Important for Your Website?

 Not only do visuals aid the user’s experience on your website, but it will also attract potential clients.
 Your customers or clients might not trust a site with outdated visuals.
 Looking at a page with crisp and quality imagery gives them the confidence that they are approaching a brand of distinction.